 Hand Tattoo Pain – Level 8

 Hand tattoos are controversial and rebellious; they also hurt.
-Hands are considered one of the most painful locations to get tattooed because of the high concentration of nerve endings.
-The proximity to bone, coupled with the thin skin and lack of muscle and fat, make the hand a high pain level; it is considered to be around eight to ten out of ten as pain is highly subjective.
+Hands are considered one of the most painful charts for tattoos because of the high concentration of nerve endings.
+The proximity to bone, coupled with the thin skin and lack of muscle and fat, make the hand a high pain level; it is considered to be around 8/10 on the tattoo pain scale but is subjective.

 Stomach Tattoo Pain – Level 7

 Stomach tattoos can be painful because of the area’s sensitivity and the pain appears to be worse for women than men; pain could be around six out of ten for men but eight for women.
 However, your pain threshold is individual.
 The level of discomfort you experience will also depend on your build, and those with less fat will experience more pain as there is less cushioning.
 The pro to a stomach tattoo is that it is not close to bones or cartilage.

 The skin of the inner bicep is loose and soft, making this a sensitive area to get inked.
 It is great for designs that you want to conceal easily or show off.
 The muscle can provide some cushioning, but it is still a painful location for body art; a better choice may be on the outer bicep, which is considered low on the tattoo pain chart.

 The wrist is an appealing location for body art because of its versatility, but tattoos here can also be painful because of the proximity to bone.
 There is also thin skin and a lack of muscle and fat.
 The pain is worse on the side of the wrist because of the bone.
 The pro to wrist tattoos is that designs here are usually small and simple so that the tattoo process will be quick and the pain short-lived.